 It has been our experience that dry cabinets that hold 25°C at 0% RH with or without nitrogen work well for long-term solderability storage if they are solderable going in.

 President/Senior Technical Consultant

-The only other issue is proving that these conditions were indeedmaintained for the entire 10 years!
-This is where a good RH and Temperaturemonitoring system of the storage environment is critical to prove conformanceto J-STD-033.
-Check out the SensorWATCH system on line, a system designed to doexactly this: monitor the RH and Temperature in the manufacturing and storageareas of electronic assembly facilities.
-Without data to show conformance tothe required RH levels in your storage system, you are forced to bake the partsbefore use, which can add to corrosion and possible component damage.
+The only other issue is proving that these conditions were indeed maintained for the entire 10 years!
+This is where an RH and Temperature monitoring system of the storage environment is critical to prove conformance to J-STD-033.
+Without data to show conformance to the required RH levels in your storage system, you are forced to bake the parts before use, which can add to corrosion and possible component damage.